-2.1 At its meeting on 19 November 2013, the Committee considered whether or not there was merit in formally amending the existing approach to prosecutions and if so what the substance of those amendments should be.
+2.1 At its meeting on 19 November 2013, the Committee considered whether or not there was merit in formally amending the prosecutions policy and if so what the substance of those amendments should be.
 It was agreed at that meeting that before any firm decision could be taken in this regard:

-- (a) further work needed to be done to understand the financial and other consequences of amending the policy such that fewer cases being referred to the criminal courts; - (b) the Committee needed a clearer understanding of the work that was being done as part of the Business Improvement Programme and the impact this would have on detecting (and preventing) losses at an earlier stage; and - (c) would be helpful to understand how banks and other large companies dealt with criminal loss caused by employees.
+- (a) further work needed to be done to understand the financial and other consequences of amending the policy, particularly if it were the case that the amendments resulted in fewer cases being referred to the criminal courts; - (b) the Committee needed a clearer understanding of the work that was being done as part of the Branch Support Programme and the impact this would have on detecting (and preventing) losses at an earlier stage; and - (c) it would be helpful to understand how banks and other large companies dealt with criminal loss caused by employees.

 2.2 In this connection it is probably useful to note that in a report for POL Brian Altman QC observed that, "Post Office Ltd's prosecution role is perhaps anachronistic...", and that we are "the only commercial organisation (albeit Government owned) I have been able to identify (apart from RMG that retains a prosecution function) that has a commercially based, sophisticated private prosecution role, supported by experienced and dedicated teams of investigators and lawyers.
-To that extent it "is exceptional if not unique."
+To that extent it is exceptional if not unique."